Emiliano Mondonico: Managerial career

 Mondonico began his managerial career with the Cremonese youth team in 1979.
 In 1982, he became manager of the senior team, and in 1984, achieved a historic promotion to Serie A with Cremonese.

 In 1987, he moved to Atalanta, and guided them to the semi-finals of the 1987–88 European Cup Winners' Cup.

 In 1990, he joined Torino, where he won the Mitropa Cup over Pisa and finished in fifth-place in the league during the 1990–91 season.
 The following year, he led Torino to a historic UEFA Cup final during the 1991–92 season, lost on aggregate to AFC Ajax.
 After Torino were disallowed a penalty, Mondonico famously lifted up a chair into the air in a sign of protest against the referee.
 En route to the final, Torino also overcame Real Madrid in the semi-final.
 In the 1992–93 season, he won the 1993 Coppa Italia Final against Roma.
+The following season, Mondonico's Torino suffered a 1–0 defeat to the reigning Serie A champions Milan in the 1993 Supercoppa Italiana final.

 In 1994, he returned to Atalanta for a second time, and later had a second spell with Torino as well between 1998 and 2000, before coaching Napoli during the 2000–01 season, although he was unable to help the club avoid relegation to Serie B.